richban/second-brain-wiki/privacy-and-security.md

 🔰 Default browser on all devices

-🔰 Logged in with a Firefox account in order to sync tabs and bookmarks
+🔰 Logged in with a Firefox account in order to sync bookmarks, extensions and tabs

 🔰 2 Factor-Authentication Enabled